From £41,9957

 The knurled rotary gear selector, another subtle attempt to move upmarket, is nicely textured and a cut above what you would expect in terms of solidity and action

-The Kia also offers considerable versatility, should you need it: the second row of seats can be slid fore and aft and can also recline, even if the 60/40 split doesn’t give you quite as much flexibility as you’d have in the Audi Q5 or the Peugeot 5008.
+The Kia offers considerable versatility, should you need it: the second row of seats can be slid fore and aft and can also recline, even if the 60:40 split doesn’t give you quite as much flexibility as it might with a 40:20:40 configuration.
 However, the Sorento does feature usefully ‘premium’ electric switches in the boot, which make the process of folding down the second-row seats hassle-free.

 In design terms, where the old Sorento was doggedly conventional, this reinterpretation feels much more modern, although it does more to superficially mimic premium brands than actually recreate what they offer.
 The broad digital displays and prominent air vents are Mercedes-Benz-esque, while the textured ‘metal’ is very Audi.